Ekstazi/websocket-server-adapter/README.md

 # websocket-server-adapter
 Websocket server is set of interfaces that provide webaocket server for amphp
+# Installation
+This package can be installed as a Composer dependency.

+`composer require ekstazi/websocket-server-adapter`
+# Requirements
+PHP 7.2+
 # Interfaces
  Interfaces provided
  ## `interface ServerFactory`